 Fortunately, the multi-step process of registering your online business is easy to navigate once you map it out.
 On the road to legitimizing your ecommerce store, you’ll likely need to make an important pitstop at the Internal Revenue Service for an employer identification number (EIN).

 Not sure if you need an EIN, or how to go about getting one?
-Keep reading this informative guide, which covers:
+Keep reading this informative guide to find out.

 What is an EIN?